Leo Ehlen

 Leo Ehlen (20 May 1953 – 10 February 2016) was a Dutch football player.

 Club career

-A tough-tackling defender or defensive midfielder, Ehlen started his professional career with Fortuna SC and joined Roda JC in 1975, where he played alongside Dick Nanninga, Pierre Vermeulen and Theo de Jong.
+A tough-tackling defender or defensive midfielder, Ehlen started his professional career with Eerste Divisie side Fortuna SC and joined Roda JC in 1975, where he played alongside Dick Nanninga, Pierre Vermeulen and Theo de Jong.
 Nicknamed the Neeskens of Roda after Holland hard man Johan Neeskens, Ehlen scored 6 goals in 233 official matches for the club and left them after nine years for a spell with Belgian side Waterschei.

 He later played for amateur team EHC.

 Personal life and death

-After retiring, Ehlen owned a bar in Broeksittard.
+After retiring, Ehlen owned bar ’t Huikske in Broeksittard, where he grew up around the corner.
+His father Nol was a Limburgian cyclist.

 He died in February 2016, aged 62.
 He had suffered from a kidney disease.
 He was survived by his wife and son.
 A minute silence was observed in his memory before kick-off of Roda's home game against FC Twente three days later.